African law clerks exchange

-Based on the success of the project, the Trust decided to source funding to run a pilot exchange programme from 2014, whereby four officers employed and nominated by the Kenyan judiciary, or civil society groups involved in human rights advocacy in Kenya, would be hosted at the Constitutional Court in Braamfontein, and four South African law clerks who have completed their terms at the Court, would take up reciprocal positions in Kenya.
+Based on the success of the project, the Trust decided to source funding to run a pilot exchange programme from 2014, whereby four officers employed and nominated by the Kenyan judiciary would be hosted at the Constitutional Court in Braamfontein, and four South African law clerks who have completed their terms at the Court, would take up reciprocal positions in Kenya.

 Inbound officers are employed as law clerks and share in all the responsibilities and opportunities offered to clerks of the Constitutional Court of South Africa.
 This involves active participation in researching jurisprudence, hearings of the Court, deliberations, and the writing of judgments.